|Party Nomination Odds: +800|

 Kamala Harris is a 54 year old Democratic U.S. Senator from California.
 She announced her official candidacy in the 2020 Presidential election as a Democrat on January 21st, 2019.
 She has been serving as a US Senator since 2017.

 We can only speculate Kamala Harris’s voter base at this moment in time.
 However, once it firms up we can provide more insight into the exact voter base this candidate is appealing to:

-Kamala Harris is one of the Democratic nomination frontrunners at this time.
+Kamala Harris is one of the Democratic nomination frontrunners at this time ranking fourth in line.
 She is well liked among Democratic voters and has the experience needed to be the next President of the United States.
-Only time will decide where she ends up but if she can keep her favorability up, she will likely have a really good chance to win the Democratic Nomination.
+Only time will decide where she ends up and if she can keep her favorability up she will have a good chance to win the Democratic Nomination.

-The odds imply that Kamala Harris is still considered an underdog against Trump but is also the clear favorite to oppose Trump in the 2020 Presidential Election.
-Will she remain the favorite?
+The odds imply that Kamala Harris is still considered an underdog against Trump but is also a favorite to oppose Trump in the 2020 Presidential Election.
+Will she remain in the top 5?
 That depends on how those who enter the race compare to Senator Harris.
 As the field of candidates expands, we will see the odds become more specific in this regard.

 Kamala Harris has positioned her 2020 Presidential campaign platform on Debt-free College, otherwise known as College Affordability, and Universal Preschool as her two main campaign policies.
 Harris has also been a long-time advocate for Immigrants and Women’s Rights and expressed interest in tackling issues pertaining to Racial Profiling by law enforcement, and Gun Violence in Schools.
 While Harris did not provide specifics at her recent rallies on how she will accomplish these goals, she remains focused on these policies as part of the foundation of her Candidacy.